Sesh-Gallagher/alx-system_engineering-devops/0x08-networking_basics_2/README.md

- This read me contains information of this file and its contents
+ This readme contains information about this file and all its contents